 Performance-based contracts empower cleaning teams to do more with less, but only if the cleaning teams can outperform the norm.
 Cleaning is a labor-dependant job, and ultimately, there is a limit to what people can do -- especially when there are thousands of square feet to cover monthly.

 Frequency-based cleaning proposals were developed with human capacity in mind, so cleaning teams must get smart if they want to “beat” the system.
 This is where technology can be transformative.
+(Calculate how much your business can save with automated cleaning equipment.)

 Technology makes cleaning more efficient and cost-effective, so cleaning companies capture the full value of their differentiated approach.
 Additionally, technology makes cleaning easier to measure; especially when smart devices are part of the cleaning package.